Trust-benard/octography/README.md

 # octography

-This is a sample portfolio site created for a client.
+This is a portfolio site created for a client.